 - (29) In order to prevent the exercise of significant influence by an investing ELTIF over the management of another ELTIF or of an issuing body, it is necessary to avoid excessive concentration by an ELTIF in the same investment. - (30) In order to allow ELTIF managers to raise further capital during the life of the fund, they should be permitted to borrow cash amounting to up to 30% of the capital of the fund.
 This should serve to provide additional return to the investors.
-In order to eliminate the risk of currency mismatches, the ELTIF should only borrow in the currency the manager expects to acquire the asset in.
-However, in order to prevent shadow banking activities, the cash borrowed from the ELTIF should not be used for granting loans to qualifying portfolio undertakings. - (31) Due to the long-term and illiquid nature of the investments of an ELTIF, the managers should have sufficient time to apply the investment limits.
-The time required to implement these limits should take account of the peculiarities and characteristics of the investments but should not exceed five years. - (32) Notwithstanding the fact that ELTIFs do not offer redemption rights before the end of life of the ELTIF, nothing should prevent an ELTIF from seeking admission of these shares or units to a regulated market as defined in Article 4(14)4(1)(21) of Directive 2004/39/EC2014//EU [MiFID II] of the European Parliament and of the Council of 24 April 2004 2014 on markets in financial instruments, 4 to a multilateral trading facility as defined in Article 4(15)4(1)(22) of Directive 2004/39/EC2014//EU, or to an organised trading facility as defined in point (...) of Regulation (...), thus providing investors with an opportunity to sell their units or shares before the end of life of the ELTIF.
+In order to eliminate the risk of currency mismatches, the ELTIF should only borrow in the currency the manager expects to acquire the asset in. - (31) Due to the long-term and illiquid nature of the investments of an ELTIF, the managers should have sufficient time to apply the investment limits.
+The time required to implement these limits should take account of the peculiarities and characteristics of the investments but should not exceed five years. - (32) Notwithstanding the fact that ELTIFs do not offer redemption rights before the end of life of the ELTIF, nothing should prevent an ELTIF from seeking admission of these shares or units to a regulated market as defined in Article 4(14) of Directive 2004/39/EC of the European Parliament and of the Council of 21 April 2004 on markets in financial instruments,4 to a multilateral trading facility as defined in Article 4(15) of Directive 2004/39/EC, or to an organised trading facility as defined in point (...) of Regulation (...), thus providing investors with an opportunity to sell their units or shares before the end of life of the ELTIF.
 The rules or instruments of incorporation of an ELTIF should therefore not prevent units or shares from being admitted to or from being dealt in regulated markets, nor should they prevent investors from freely transferring their shares or units to third parties who wish to purchase those shares or units.